nfons/deckhand/README.md

 4. `kubectl create -f deployments/deployment.yaml`

 5. Profit!
-After a short delay, you should start seeing your k8s state synced with your git repo
+After a short delay, you should start seeing your k8s state synced with your git repo (Take a look at the example repo: [here](https://github.com/nfons/deckhand-example) to view ops repo structure)

 6. Add Some new deployments, after a short delay, you will see that deployment also synced to your git repo